 This would set in motion a train of events which would culminate in the establishment of the Collegiate School.

 It was not a foregone conclusion which way the education of females would proceed in future but simultaneously with the rise of these Young Ladies’ Seminaries, there was renewed interest in home schooling for females.
-Whereas previously this solution arose due to the lack of appropriate schools for females, the wellspring of its resurgent or renewed interest was predicated upon rising incomes.
+Whereas previously there was a lack of appropriate schools for females, renewed interest was predicated upon rising incomes.
 As such, the local newspapers now carried frequent advertisement in the Wanted column such as “Governess, by family in Port Elizabeth.
 A lady capable of imparting a sound English education and also teaching music.
 Daily governess preferred.”

-This also represented an opportune moment to relook at the need of a high school for females.
-Parents who could afford it, were obliged to send their daughters to schools in the larger towns in the Colony whereas others chose to send them to be educated in England.
+This also represented an opportune moment to relook at the need for a high school for females.
+Parents who could afford it were obliged to send their daughters to schools in the larger towns in the Colony whereas others chose to send them to be educated in England.

 Port Elizabeth was now ripe for the establishment of a proper senior school.
 But first it would be the turn of a proper boys’ school.
 In due course, building of the Grey Institute would commence on the 17th January 1856 when the foundation stone was laid.

-The girls would have to wait for almost another 20 years.
+The girls would have to wait almost another 20 years.

 ‘Neath the Tower by J.J.
 Redgrave, A.M.
 Pollock & James Hattle (1956, Howard B. Timmins, Cape Town)